Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 This method provides a synchronous request-response pattern by automatically generating a SURB ID, sending the message, and waiting for the reply.
 It blocks until either a reply is received or the context times out.

-This is convenient for simple request-response interactions but lacks the advanced features of the Pigeonhole Channel API such as message ordering, channel persistence, and offline operation support.
+This is convenient for simple request-response interactions but lacks the advanced features of the Pigeonhole channel API such as message ordering, channel persistence, and offline operation support.

 func (t *ThinClient) BlockingSendMessage(ctx context.Context, payload []byte, destNode *[32]byte, destQueue []byte) ([]byte, error)